 Your dermatologist can prescribe external medications such as steroids and newer non-steroid creams (e.g. Protopic®, Elidel®, Eucrisa®).
 Internal medications such as over-the counter (e.g. Reactine, Claritin, Aerius, Allegra, and their generics) & prescription antihistamines (e.g. Blexten®, Rupall®, Reactine®, Atarax®) can sometimes help with itch .
 Oral or topical antibiotics may be prescribed if there is a secondary infection.
-For moderate to severe cases, your dermatologist may recommend ultraviolet light treatments (phototherapy), or other treatments such as biologics (Rinvoq®, Dupixent®) or traditional systemic therapies (e.g. methotrexate, imuran, cellcept, prednisone).
-UVB Phototherapy is available at our dermatology clinic and is covered by OHIP so there is no charge for its use.
+For moderate to severe cases, your dermatologist may recommend ultraviolet light treatments, or other treatments such as biologics (Rinvoq®, Dupixent®) or traditional systemic therapies (e.g. methotrexate, imuran, cellcept, prednisone).

 Atopic dermatitis is a very common condition.
 With proper treatment, the disease can be well-controlled in the majority of people.